 Jane Street is always looking for great new people to join our team.
 Although specific roles require specific skills, above all we’re looking for candidates who share our values:

 - A cooperative mindset, which often prioritizes helping your colleagues over your own direct work

 - Intellectual curiosity – relentlessly getting to the bottom of problems

 - Humility, including the ability to admit what you don’t know, and to acknowledge and learn from your mistakes

 - A quantitative approach to decision making and problem solving

 Before you apply we suggest reading about some of our perennially open positions and groups.

-Traders work in teams to seek out and take advantage of pricing inefficiencies, develop models, manage risk, investigate new products, and push into new business areas.
+Traders work in teams to seek out and take advantage of pricing inefficiencies, to develop models, manage risk, investigate new products, and push into new business areas.
 Experienced traders mentor newer colleagues, whose responsibilities increase with their capability.

 Ideal candidates will be:

-- Effective communicators in close-knit team settings
+- Effective communicators in close-knit teams

 - Motivated, competitive, and eager to learn and teach